Passing the app state to the dialog script (Flutter)

 Step 3: Add a voice command with different answers for screens

-Imagine we want to provide the user with a possibility to ask What screen is this? in the app, and the AI assistant must reply differently depending on the screen open.
+Imagine we want to provide the user with a possibility to ask What screen is this? in the app, and the AI agent must reply differently depending on the screen open.
 Let’s go back to Alan AI Studio and add a new intent to it:

 Dialog script